-To see if the Town will vote to appropriate, transfer from available funds, or otherwise provide a sum or sums of money from the PEG Access and Cable Related Fund Revolving Account, established pursuant to General Laws Chapter 44, §53F3⁄4, and any other sources, to support public, educational, or governmental access cable television services.
+To see if the Town will vote to appropriate, transfer from available funds, or otherwise, a sum or sums of money from the PEG Access and Cable Related Fund Revolving Account, established pursuant to General Laws Chapter 44, §53F3⁄4, and any other sources, to support public, educational, or governmental access cable television services.

-Required Recommendation: Select Board will make a recommendation at Town Meeting.
-Appropriation Committee recommends Approval.

-Motion (Appropriation Committee): We move that the Town vote to transfer \$285,438 (TWO HUNDRED EIGHTY FIVE THOUSAND FOUR HUNDRED THIRTY EIGHT DOLLARS) from the PEG Access and Cable Related Fund Revolving Account and \$70,000 (SEVENTY THOUSAND DOLLARS) from Certified Free Cash for the purposes specified in Article 9 of the Warrant.
+Required Recommendation: Select Board recommends Appropriation Committee recommends Motion (Appropriation Comm ittee): We move that the Town vote to transfer \$ () from the PEG Access and Cable Related Fund Revolving Account and \$70,000 (SEVENTY THOUSAND DOLLARS S) from Certified Free Cash for the purposes specified in Article 9 of the Warrant.